Murray Rothbard: Race, gender, and civil rights

-Opposition to war
+Views on war

 Like Randolph Bourne, Rothbard believed that "war is the health of the state".
 According to David Gordon, this was the reason for Rothbard's opposition to aggressive foreign policy.
-Rothbard believed that stopping new wars was necessary and that knowledge of how government had led citizens into earlier wars was important.
-Two essays expanded on these views "War, Peace, and the State" and "Anatomy of the State".
-Rothbard used insights of Vilfredo Pareto, Gaetano Mosca and Robert Michels to build a model of state personnel, goals and ideology.
-In an obituary for his friend, the Holocaust denier Harry Elmer Barnes, Rothbard wrote:
+Rothbard believed that stopping new wars was necessary and that knowing how the government had led citizens into earlier wars was important.
+Two essays expanded on these views: "War, Peace, and the State" and "Anatomy of the State".
+Rothbard used insights from Vilfredo Pareto, Gaetano Mosca, and Robert Michels to build a model of state personnel, goals, and ideology.

-Rothbard's colleague Joseph Stromberg notes that Rothbard made two exceptions to his general condemnation of war: "the American Revolution and the War for Southern Independence, as viewed from the Confederate side".
+Rothbard's colleague Joseph Stromberg notes that Rothbard made two exceptions to his general condemnation of war: "the American Revolution and the War for Southern Independence, as viewed from the Confederate side", referring to the American Civil War.
 Rothbard condemned the "Northern war against slavery", saying it was inspired by "fanatical" religious faith and characterized by "a cheerful willingness to uproot institutions, to commit mayhem and mass murder, to plunder and loot and destroy, all in the name of high moral principle".
-He celebrated Jefferson Davis, Robert E. Lee and other prominent Confederates as heroes while denouncing Abraham Lincoln, Ulysses S. Grant and other Union leaders, who he said had "opened the Pandora's Box of genocide and the extermination of civilians" in the American Civil War.
+He celebrated Jefferson Davis, Robert E. Lee, and other prominent Confederates as heroes while denouncing Abraham Lincoln, Ulysses S. Grant, and other Union leaders, who he said had "opened the Pandora's Box of genocide and the extermination of civilians".
+Rothbard saw secession movements as a tool for undermining and disintegrating the state, according to historian Quinn Slobodian, who wrote that "Rothbard's life was marked by a search for signs of potential secession" and that "When he found them, he did his best to deepen them."